librenms/librenms/doc/General/Updating.md

 other processes in addition to updating.
 You can disable the daily.sh update process as described below.

-# Disabling automatic updates
+## Disabling automatic updates

 LibreNMS by default performs updates on a daily basis.
-This can be disabled by setting:
+This can be disabled in the WebUI Global Settings under System -> Updates, or using lnms: `./lnms config:set update false`

-`$config['update'] = 0;`